top of page

 • Historical context and musical analysis are explored to give perspective for artistic inspiration.

-Above all, Edward recognizes the nature of music as a living language - and enjoys helping his students to vividly and eloquently speak to audiences through their music-making.
+Above all, Edward recognises the nature of music as a living language - and enjoys helping his students to vividly and eloquently speak to audiences through their music-making.

 Edward is currently working on “The Lazy Cellist”, a pedagogical book focussing on helping people to find simple and efficient solutions for the technique of cello-playing.